process-analytics/bpmn-visualization-js/docs/development/pull-request.md

 git push --set-upstream origin 25-annotations_to_tasks
 ```

-Finally, go to GitHub and [make a Pull Request](https://help.github.com/articles/creating-a-pull-request) ​with labels :smile:
+Finally, go to GitHub and [make a Pull Request](https://help.github.com/articles/creating-a-pull-request) with labels ☺️
 For the title, follow the directives of the Pull Request template.

-:warning: ​We care about quality.
+⚠ We care about quality.
 So your PR won't be merged until all tests pass.

 ## Sign the Contributor License Agreement